Richard Rouse (Australian colonial settler): Biography

 Rouse was born in Oxfordshire, England in 1774.
-He arrived in Sydney in December 1801 as a free settler with his wife, Elizabeth Adams, and their two young children.
+He arrived in Sydney aboard the convict ship Nile on 14 December 1801 as a free settler with his wife, Elizabeth Adams, and their two young children.
 In March 1802 Governor Philip Gidley King granted Rouse 100 acre and he established on a farm at on the Hawkesbury River.
 In July 1805 he was appointed superintendent of lumberyard at Parramatta.